 Lifelong Open-Ended Probability Predictors

-Abstract: We advance probabilistic multiclass prediction on lifelong streams of items.
-A (learner) predictor must provide item probabilities, adapting to significant non-stationarity, including new item appearances and frequency changes.
-The predictor is not given the set of items that it needs to predict before hand, and moreover the set can grow unbounded: the space-limited predictor need only track the currently salient items and their probabilities.
+Abstract: We advance probabilistic multiclass prediction on open-ended streams of items.
+In this setting, a predictor must emit items with probabilities, and adapt to significant non-stationarity, including new item appearances and frequency changes.
+The predictor is not given the set of items that it is to predict a priori, and moreover the totality of the items can grow unbounded: the space-limited predictor need only track the currently salient items and their probabilities.
 We develop Sparse Moving Average techniques (SMAs), including adaptations of sparse EMA as well as novel queue-based methods with dynamic per-item histories.
 For performance evaluation, to handle new items, we develop a bounded version of log-loss.
 Our findings, on a range of synthetic and real data streams, show that dynamic predictand-specific (per connection) parameters, such as learning rates, enhance both adaptation speed and stability.
-Code is provided.

 Submission Type: Long submission (more than 12 pages of main content)